 Citi PM Amex Card v.
 American Express Singapore Airlines KrisFlyer Card

 Of the two American Express options, American Express Singapore Airlines KrisFlyer Card offers a wide variety of bonus miles and promotions that make the card great for consumers seeking convenience and extra rewards.
 Amex KrisFlyer Card offers easy ways to both earn and redeem miles.
-The card has a base rate of 1.1 KrisFlyer miles per $1 spend and higher rewards rates like 2 KrisFlyer miles per S$1 spend on singaporeair.com, SingaporeAir mobile app, silkair.com and KrisShop (in-flight and online).
+The card has a base rate of 1.1 KrisFlyer miles per $1 spend and higher rewards rates like 2 KrisFlyer miles per S$1 spend on SingaporeAir online and on the mobile app, as well as at KrisShop (in-flight and online).
 What really elevates earnings are the welcome gifts and promotions.
-Cardholders receive 5,000 KrisFlyer miles with their first purchase after approval, and after a S$6,000 spend within the first 6 months receive up to 15,000 additional miles.
+Cardholders receive 5,000 KrisFlyer miles with their first purchase after approval, and after a S$10,000 spend within the first 6 months receive up to 15,000 additional miles.
 After S$12,000 spend, cardholders earn another S$150 cashback for use on Singapore Airlines.
 Miles can be easily redeemed directly with Singapore Airlines without administrative fees.

 While Amex KrisFlyer Card offers great miles-earning promotions and easily redeemable miles, it does lack flexibility.
 Consumers who fly outside of Singapore Airlines will not maximise benefits from their spend.
 Those seeking greater flexibility in earning and redeeming miles may want to consider a Citi PremierMiles Card such as Citi PM Amex Card, or for greater accessibility and value, Citi PMV Card.

 Citi PM Amex Card v.
 DBS Altitude Card